 Much of Gmail’s popularity stems from the fact that it costs no money to use.
 It is, however, a prime example of the old adage that “if you’re not paying for a service, then you are the service.”
 Google’s entire business model is to invade its users’ privacy in order to profit from targeted ads.

 ProtonMail’s mission is to make privacy, security, and freedom accessible to all.
 Providing a genuinely free email service available to everybody is therefore central to our mission.
 And unlike with Gmail, our core product is genuinely free.
 Free users enjoy the same privacy and security protections as users who choose to upgrade to a premium plan.

 ProtonMail exists to serve our community, and it is thanks to our passionate and dedicated community that we can offer a free service.

-Users with Plus, Professional, and Visionary plans get extra storage and additional features.
+If you opt for a paid plan, you will get extra storage and additional features.
 (See our plan options.)
 But our free email service will always remain free and provides all the core functionality most email users require.